YenWenWang/NSFInvasion2022/Linux/Advance.markdown

 ## Loops and Ifs
 ### for
 We are using BLAST to learn about loops.
 And we will be using your favorite genes.
 First, we will build multiple databases with `for` loops and blast each databases.
-Go to folder `LinuxAdvance/forloops` and copy three genome assemblies (including the `11666_SizeFiltered.fasta` you were working with and the two fasta files in `~/../genhons1/Blast`) into the folder.
+Go to folder `LinuxAdvance/forloops` and copy three genome assemblies fasta files from `/home/genhons1/PhylogenomicMaterials/genomes/` into the folder.

 ```
 for f in *.fasta